Skip To Main Content

 5. Special Education: Special education programs will follow the full day schedules in their respective buildings.
 Related services will be scheduled during the school day.
 ABA self-contained classes will follow the same pre-COVID schedules which allows for staff training and programming.

-STAFF: Staff support services and resources will be implemented through a collaboration among district leadership and outside sources, led by the Director of School Counseling, Director of Special Services and Director of Student/Personnel Services.
-Staff will receive information and support and resource options throughout the year.
-Professional development will include topics about the importance of self-care, practical strategies for self-care, as well as tools and strategies to support students.
+STAFF: Staff support services and resources will be implemented through a collaboration among district leadership and outside sources, led by the Director of School Counseling, Director of Special Services, and Director of Student/Personnel Services.
+Staff will receive information and support and resource options throughout the year

-STUDENTS: Through our social-emotional learning curriculum and programs, we are prepared to address the impact of trauma, loss, isolation, anxiety and/or depression due to COVID-19.
-Whether learning has been in-person or remote, we recognize that students will be returning to school with different needs, and we remain committed to supporting the social -emotional wellbeing of our school community.
-We will continue to integrate the services of a mental health clinician and to enhance SEL programs across the District.
+STUDENTS: Through our social-emotional learning curriculum and programs, we are prepared to address the impact of trauma, loss, isolation, anxiety and/or depression.
+We remain committed to supporting the social-emotional well-being of our school community.
+We will continue to integrate the services of a mental health clinician and enhance SEL programs across the District.

-FOOD SERVICES: Each school has returned to school-wide lunch service for each grade level in each building.
-They determined appropriate times based on available space to conform to CDC guidelines during the serving of meals.
+FOOD SERVICES: Each school will continue school-wide lunch service, for each grade level in each building.

 3. Public Comment